 We asked Joe Hladik, of the LiveAction ThreatEye team, to explain how the company’s NDR platform can detect an insider threat.
 Especially since many legacy tools fail to do so.

-Hladik says ThreatEye NV analyzes more than150 traits of network traffic with machine learning.
+Hladik says ThreatEye analyzes more than150 traits of network traffic with machine learning.

 Because it looks at network traffic behavior, it creates baselines for network traffic, even if it’s encrypted.